austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Completed learnyoumongo

 **Thoughts**: Completed my goals for September!
 Next steps are to start the FCC API projects, then make CodeClub contributions, then complete final project for cs50.
 I have a long month ahead of me...

+### Day 65: September 30, 2017

+**Today's Progress**: Started working on the first FCC API Project.

+**Thoughts**: I didn't know it was so easy to run a local server with node.
+Makes me laugh thinking back to the first time I downloaded and ran Atom, and I was looking for a package that would start a live server for me.
+I remember thinking it was magic back then.